ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 for convergence of column variables, and checks to see if the last loop iteration has an exception.
-Each formula column has a pair of  ``try`` and ``except`` statements that executes the formula and records exceptions.
+Each formula column has a pair of  ``try`` and ``except`` statements that execute the formula and record exceptions.
-Note that loop execution continues even if there is an exception for one or more formula column.
+Note that loop execution continues even if there is an exception for one or more formula columns.
 This is done to handle situations in which formula columns are *not* ordered according to their data dependencies.